zielonyogor/pH-Control-Simulator-Web-App/README.md

-# pH Control Simulator with Acid Regulation
+# pH Control Simulator Web App

 Project made for Basics Of Control Engineering laboratories at Poznań University of Technology.